-Lust is not Love
+Lust is Not Love

 In order to compare two things one needs to know characteristics of both of those things.
 We already know about worldly "love".
 So, before we compare worldly "love" with the love of Shri Radha Krishna, it is necessary to understand a few salient points about the divine philosophy.

 Once we are equipped with this knowledge then we will be able to compare and contrast the two.
+So, let us explore the topic first.

-What is love?
+What is Divine Love?

-With each progressive level, the desire for self-happiness reduces and the desire to please Shri Krishna increases.
-Those who worship God with dasya bhav (servitude) reach Prem bhakti,
+With each level, the desire for self-happiness diminishes, and the desire to please Shri Krishna increases.
+Those with

-sakhya bhav (fraternal love) devotees can reach upto Sneh bhakti,
+- sakhya bhav (fraternal love) devotees can reach upto Sneh bhakti ,

-vatsalya bhav (maternal love) bhakt can reach upto Anuraag bhakti.
+- vatsalya bhav (maternal love) bhakt can reach upto Anuraag bhakti .

-• (conjugal) devotees can reach the higher levels of bhakti.
+- selfless madhurya bhav (conjugal) devotees can reach the higher levels of bhakti.

 One can attain these levels as per the intensity of one's desire to serve Him thus please Him and Him alone.